Smart Pistol: Reception and legacy

 Dean Takahashi of VentureBeat also said that the addition of the Smart Pistol "is great for players like me, who are shooter fans but don’t have the reflexes of youth".
 Chris Kohler of Wired said that the Smart Pistol was "a gun for people like me, people who have never gotten good at key important shooter concepts like, just to name one example, being able to aim a gun", adding that "in Titanfall, even I can kill you if you're being dumb enough".
 Andrew Webster of The Verge stated that the weapon "is a lot like the Titans themselves: it gives you an easy way to have some fun, but nothing feels overpowering."

 However, some fans of the series have been noted to consider it "heresy" that such a weapon exists in a high-skill game.
 Daniel Perez of Shacknews stated that "many original Titanfall players were hoping the plans for the Smart Pistol would be crushed by a giant mech", prior to the gun's return in Titanfall 2.

 Charlie Hall of Polygon noted the Smart Pistol's resemblance to the TrackingPoint Precision Guided Firearm, an integrated rifle optics system that allows users to hit targets with "tremendous accuracy".
 Calling the system "eerily similar", he stated that "comparing fictional versions to their real-world analogues is always useful to consider".

-Legacy

 Dylan Warman of Screen Rant stated that the Smart Weapons of Cyberpunk 2077 were inspired by the Smart Pistol in their ability to lock onto a target regardless of where the barrel is pointed.